OvidiuS/Citadel-Swing-Website/craft/plugins/seomatic/DOCS.md

 You can also dynamically change any of these SEO Meta fields in your Twig templates, and they will appear in the rendered SEO Meta.

+* **Main Entity of Page** - The Main Entity of Page is a more specific, additional type that describes this entry.
+This additional JSON-LD structured data entity will be added to your page, more specifically describing the page's content.
+It is accessible via the `seomaticMainEntityOfPage` Twig variable, should you wish to modify or add to it.
 * **SEO Title** - This should be between 10 and 70 characters (spaces included).
 Make sure your title tag is explicit and contains your most important keywords.
 Be sure that each page has a unique title tag.
 * **SEO Description** - This should be between 70 and 160 characters (spaces included).
 Meta descriptions allow you to influence how your web pages are described and displayed in search results.
 Ensure that all of your web pages have a unique meta description that is explicit and contains your most important keywords.
 * **SEO Keywords** - Google ignores this tag; though other search engines do look at it.
 Utilize it carefully, as improper or spammy use most likely will hurt you, or even have your site marked as spam.
 Avoid overstuffing the keywords and do not include keywords that are not related to the specific page you place them on.